IceFireDB/IceFireDB/README.md

      alt="icefiredb-bridge">
 </p>

 IceFireDB is a database built for web3 and web2.
 The core mission of the project is to help applications quickly achieve decentralization and data immutability.
 At present, the storage layer supports various storage methods such as disk, OSS, and IPFS.
-The protocol layer currently supports SQL and RESP protocols, and will support GraphQL protocols in the future.A blockchain fusion layer based on immutable transparent logs and Ethereum is under construction to support integration with higher-level decentralized computing platforms and applications as well as identity, financial assets, intellectual property and sidechain protocols.
+The protocol layer currently supports SQL and RESP protocols, and will support GraphQL protocols in the future.
+A blockchain fusion layer based on immutable transparent logs and Ethereum is under construction to support integration with higher-level decentralized computing platforms and applications as well as identity, financial assets, intellectual property and sidechain protocols.
 IceFireDB strives to fill the gap of the decentralized stack, making the data ecology of web3 applications more complete, and making it easier for web2 applications to achieve decentralization and data immutability.

 <p align="center">